 What’s the difference between travel insurance and health insurance?

 The first thing you should understand is that travel insurance and health insurance are two different things.
 Travel insurance is important to have, but as a long-term traveller or nomad, it might not be enough coverage on its own.
 Travel insurance generally only covers medical emergencies and things like cancellations and the loss or theft of personal items.
 It usually also only covers you for a predetermined amount of time.
 It’s therefore mostly suited for people on short term trips and holidays.
+For a comprehensive explanation of the difference between these two products, read the article below:

 Stay insured in your home country and get additional travel insurance